-- Units are to be washed (with high pressure hoses) only once dry matter has been removed. - No ingress of stormwater into units to protect runoff quality. - No storage of manure on outside areas prior to removal. - No wash water from inside units to reach outside environment and possibly pollute stormwater. - No water used during washing of units to be re-used on site.
+- Dry-sweep pens and minimize usage of water inside units for washing. - Units are to be washed (with high pressure hoses) only once dry matter has been removed - Minimize the use of wash water inside units such that the moisture left after high pressure washing can evaporate - No ingress of stormwater into units to protect runoff quality. - No wash water from inside units to reach outside environment and possibly pollute stormwater. - No water used during washing of units to be re-used on site. - Contain all sweepings and dispose of to the onsite composting facility or relevant re use location. - Contain all wash water from the units inside the unit area and allow no runoff to leave the developed area. - Establish a stormwater collection channel around the perimeter of the developed chicken houses to capture any potentially nutrient enriched stormwater i) Fossil Finds Procedure